 - 9.1 Generally, the following groups will not qualify however the Council's Housing Services Manager does have discretion on such matters. - Applicants who provide false information - Applicants who are already registered on another BBC/ELDC application - Applicants who have the means to resolve their own housing circumstances such as purchasing a property that meets their needs - Applicants who do not meet a reasonable preference category and have no or minimal prospects of receiving an offer of accommodation could be refused unless there are lower demand properties that they may have prospects of being offered - Applicants with no particular need for social housing - Applicants who do not have capacity to manage a tenancy - Applicants who have been convicted of housing or welfare benefit related fraud where that conviction is unspent - Applicants in serious breach of a condition of their Tenancy Agreement in respect of their current or former accommodation (including temporary accommodation).
-Examples of a serious breach could include subletting, deliberate damage to property, perpetrator of domestic abuse or anti-social behaviour - Applicants who owe more than 8 weeks rent at time of application or upon review of their application in respect of the current address or a former property that was occupied within the last 12 months.
-If an appropriate repayment agreement has been sustained for a minimum period of 12 weeks and the debt remains more than 8 weeks the applicant might then become a qualifying applicant.
-Existing social tenants with rent arrears who are affected by the under-occupancy charge will not normally be excluded where a move will prevent further arrears building up and they have made a reasonable contribution towards the charge. - Applicants who are in receipt of Housing Benefit/UC Housing element who have consistently not paid a shortfall in their rent for 8 weeks or more within the last 12 months - Applicants that have in the 12 months prior to making an application voluntarily surrendered any tenancy that would have been reasonable for them to continue to occupy - Applicants with no strong connection to the East Lindsey district or Boston Borough who do not meet a reasonable preference category
+Examples of a serious breach could include subletting, deliberate damage to property, perpetrator of domestic abuse or anti-social behaviour - Applicants with lawfully recoverable arrears or other housing related debt which have been accrued through deliberate and wilful non-payment - Applicants who owe arrears of rent or other accommodation charges in respect of the current tenancy or former accommodation, unless an appropriate agreement has been reached and sustained for a minimum period of 8 weeks.
+In assessing the application for registration, the Councils will take into account the size of the debt, the means to pay and the degree of need.
+Existing social tenants with rent arrears because they have been affected by the under-occupancy charge will not normally be excluded where a move will prevent further arrears building up and they have made a reasonable contribution towards the charge

-9.2 A person may also be excluded from the scheme as a result of previous unsuitable behaviour or conduct defined as anti-social within the meaning of the anti-social Behaviour Crime and Policing Act 2014, the severity of which makes them unsuitable to hold a tenancy.
+- Applicants that have in the 12 months prior to making an application voluntarily surrendered any tenancy that would have been reasonable for them to continue to occupy - Applicants with no strong connection to the East Lindsey district or Boston Borough who do not meet a reasonable preference category - 9.2 A person may also be excluded from the scheme as a result of previous unsuitable behaviour or conduct defined as anti-social within the meaning of the anti-social Behaviour Crime and Policing Act 2014, the severity of which makes them unsuitable to hold a tenancy.
 In assessing this, all relevant factors will be taken into account.
 This includes but is not limited to, the time that has elapsed since the offences or occurrences of anti-social behaviour occurred, the applicant's health, dependents and the individual circumstances of the applicant at the point of applying when making these decisions.